 The India Private Healthcare Market can be segmented into following categories for further analysis.

-This approach includes the use of a number of wearables, including ECG and EKG monitors.
-Many other common medical measurements can also be taken, such as skin temperature, glucose level, and blood pressure readings.
+This approach employs a number of wearables, including ECG and EKG monitors.
+Many other common medical measurements, such as skin temperature, glucose level, and blood pressure, can also be gathered.

-Blockchain is a trend that stands to vastly improve the healthcare industry in 2020 and coming years.
-Digital ledgers can enable healthcare providers to distribute transaction records to patients securely and will greatly improve data security.
-One of the greatest benefits of blockchain in healthcare technology is interoperability.
-Through public-private key methods there is greater integrity in the use of healthcare information.
+One of the most significant benefits of blockchain in healthcare technology is interoperability.
+When employing public-private key mechanisms, there is greater integrity in the use of healthcare information.

-Due to the challenges faced by the public healthcare system, private healthcare has emerged as the primary source of healthcare for the majority of households in urban and rural areas.
-Some key contributors to its growth are rising income levels, greater awareness about health, increased precedence of lifestyle diseases, and improved access to insurance.
+Because of the issues that the public healthcare system is facing, private healthcare has emerged as the primary source of healthcare for the majority of households in both urban and rural regions.

-Trivitron has been recently involved in manufacturing a Local and International hybrid model which has improvised its reach to the healthcare segment of hospitals within the country.
-The company has been looking towards improving the X ray equipment for cost efficiency in recent times alongside possible efforts for point of care devices access.
+Trivitron has lately been involved in the production of a Local and International hybrid model, which has expanded its reach to the healthcare section of hospitals around the country.